 Place the seeds on newspaper to dry

-While the seeds were drying, Takebayashi explained to us about the graduation memorial trees.
+While the seeds were drying, Takebayashi explained about the graduation commemorative tree.

 Students listening to Takebayashi's explanation